Authorized Retailer Order by 2pm EST for Same Day Shipping

 Suited for: All Skin Types.

-Suggested use: As a dietary supplement, take two (2) capsules daily with meals.
+Suggested use: As a dietary supplement, take 4 capsules per day with a glass of water.

 N.B.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 The supplement must not be used as a substitute for a varied diet.
 Do not exceed the recommended dose.
 This product is not intended for pregnant or nursing mothers & children under 18